shakes76/PatternAnalysis-2024/recognition/ADNI_46966159/README.md

 Some parameters we set, however, did diverge from the original paper.
 This was usually for reasons of computation time and complexity, particularly during the training process.
 The input images were scaled down to $64\times64$ which resulted in output samples of the same size.
 A (reduced) batch size of 28 images was used.
 We also specified $32$ groups and $8$ heads.
-Finally, we trained over $100$ epochs.
+Finally, we trained with $100$ epochs.

 ### UNet
 Much like the authors of the original paper, the UNet model will be used as the deep learning model to predict the noise for the reverse process.
-The UNet was chosen because it was originally developed and optimised for biomedical image segmentation which fits with the ADNI dataset.
+The UNet was chosen because it was originally developed and optimised for biomedical image segmentation which fits with the ADNI dataset[^2].
 The UNet used resembles closely the UNet implemented in the original paper.

-The UNet model saw massive gains in performance when self-attention and Transformer sinusoidal position embeddings were utilised.
+The UNet model saw massive gains in performance when self-attention and Transformer sinusoidal position embeddings were utilised[^3].
 These two factors meant that the UNet was able to process and interpret information effectively.
 The sinusoidal embeddings gave the UNet additional positional information by adding sine and cosine curves of differing frequencies.
 The attention is useful for analysing interactions and relationships in features that can capture complex structures and